vitoriaselista/Project-cloner-JIRA/ReadMe.md

 This script is created by [Ana Vitória Selista](https://github.com/vitoriaselista).

 *Please exercise caution while using this script and always double-check your configuration settings before executing it.
-If you encounter any issues or need further assistance, feel free to reach out to the script's author or refer to the Jira Software API documentation for more information.*
+If you encounter any issues or need further assistance, feel free to reach out to the script's author or refer to the Jira REST API documentation for more information.*